Description

 2. Peel the still-hot potatoes and mash them with a potato ricer*.
 Add to a large bowl, add the egg and egg yolk, season with salt and nutmeg and mix to combine.
 Mix the flour with cornstarch and add to the bowl – mix and knead to get a nice smooth dough.
 If the dough is sticky, add some more flour and knead in.
 Divide the dough into four equal pieces and shape each piece into a long log.
 Cut off small pieces and roll between the palms of your hands to create thin noodles that are thick in the middle and thin at the ends.
 Place on a floured board or baking sheet and continue to create noodles until all the dough is used.

-3. Heat up a large pot with salt water and bring to a boil, then reduce the heat until the water is simmering lightly.
+3. Heat up a large pot with salt water and bring it to a boil, then reduce the heat until the water is simmering lightly.
 Add the potato noodles in several batches and cook them until done.
-They will sink down to the bottom of the pot first and when they are done they will come up to the surface.
-Take out of the pot with a slotted spoon and let drain.
+They will sink to the bottom of the pot first and when they are done they will come up to the surface.
+Take them out of the pot with a slotted spoon* and let them drain.
 Repeat until all noodles are cooked.

 Notes